Hikaru Utada: Musical style

-Utada is a core component of the ever-changing J-pop music genre, bringing their American-inflected R&B vocal style to a mix of soulful ballads, bouncy dance-pop, and standard pop songs.
-Utada's official website cites 16 musicians and composers as their favorite artists: Freddie Mercury, Cocteau Twins, Nine Inch Nails, Jimi Hendrix, Prince, Amel Larrieux, Édith Piaf, Chick Corea, the Blue Nile, Björk, Kate Bush, Akino Arai, Lenny Kravitz, Béla Bartók, Mozart, Jeff Buckley, Yutaka Ozaki, and Hibari Misora.
-Elsewhere, they have also listed R&B artists Aaliyah, Mariah Carey, and Mary J. Blige as inspirations, and has previously mentioned growing up as a fan of Madonna, Sting, and the Cure.
+Utada is a J-pop artist, bringing their American-inflected R&B vocal style to a mix of ballads, bouncy dance-pop, and standard pop songs.
+Utada's official website cites 15 musicians and composers as their favorite artists: Freddie Mercury, Cocteau Twins, Nine Inch Nails, Jimi Hendrix, Prince, Édith Piaf, Chick Corea, the Blue Nile, Björk, Lenny Kravitz, Béla Bartók, Mozart, Jeff Buckley, Yutaka Ozaki, and Hibari Misora.
+Elsewhere, they have also listed R&B artists Aaliyah, Mariah Carey, and Mary J. Blige as inspirations, and have previously mentioned growing up as a fan of Madonna, Sting, and the Cure.

 Personal life

 Utada is bilingual and speaks English and Japanese fluently.

-Before the release of their 2002 album Deep River, Utada underwent surgery after being diagnosed with ovarian cancer.
+Before the release of their 2002 album Deep River, Utada was hospitalised with complications following the removal of a benign ovarian tumor.

 On June 26, 2021, Utada came out as non-binary in an Instagram livestream.
 Utada uses both she/her and they/them pronouns.
 Utada also said in regards to the English language honorifics Ms. and Mrs., "It makes me uncomfortable to be identified so markedly by my marital status or sex, and I don't relate to any of those prefixes.
 Every time, I feel like I'm forced to misrepresent myself."
 Utada expressed support for such alternatives as Mx.